The Iron Sheik: Georgia Championship Wrestling (1982–1983)

-Return to the WWF (1983–1987)
+Return to the WWF (1983–1987; 1988)

-WWF Champion (1983–1984)
+WWF World Heavyweight Champion (1983–1984)

-The Iron Sheik returned to the WWF in 1983 and challenged Bob Backlund for WWF World Heavyweight Championship again.
+The Iron Sheik returned to the WWF in September 1983 and challenged Bob Backlund for WWF World Heavyweight Championship again.
 Backlund accepted, and on the December 24 episode of All- American Wrestling, also accepted Sheik's weekly Persian club challenge.
-He was successful in his third attempt to swing the clubs, and the Sheik immediately attacked him from behind, injuring his neck.
-In the December 26 title bout at Madison Square Garden, Backlund attempted to roll Sheik into a bridge pin, but this aggravated his weakened neck.
-Sheik capitalized by applying his Camel Clutch chinlock finisher.
+He was successful in his third attempt to swing the clubs, and the Sheik immediately attacked him from behind, injuring his neck in a work.
+In the December 26 title bout at Madison Square Garden, Backlund attempted to roll Sheik into a bridge pin, but this aggravated his work-weakened neck.
+Sheik capitalized by applying his Camel Clutch chin lock finisher.
 Backlund didn't submit, but his concerned manager Arnold Skaaland threw in the towel and forfeited the championship.
+This allowed the title to transition to Hulk Hogan without Hogan having to face a babyface champion.

 The Iron Sheik rematched Backlund indecisively at house shows and primarily defended the title against Chief Jay Strongbow, as well as Pat Patterson and Salvatore Bellomo.
 On national TV, he defeated only jobbers, but wrestled Tito Santana on a live PRISM broadcast from The Spectrum in Philadelphia on January 21, 1984.
-This match was later included on WWE's Legends of Wrestling 3 compilation.
+This match was later included in WWE's Legends of Wrestling 3 compilation.

 Two days later, at Madison Square Garden, The Iron Sheik was scheduled to rematch Backlund, who was replaced by Hulk Hogan.
 Five minutes in, Sheik had Hogan locked in the Camel Clutch.
-Hogan powered to his feet with Sheik still on his back, rammed him backward into the turnbuckles and hit his Atomic Legdrop for the pin and the championship.
-This moment is generally considered the beginning of "Hulkamania".
+Hogan powered to his feet with Sheik still on his back, rammed him backward into the turnbuckles, and hit his Atomic Legdrop for the pin and the championship.
+According to The Iron Sheik, Gagne had offered him $100,000 to break Hogan's leg during the match and return to the AWA with the WWF title, though Gagne's son Greg Gagne has disputed this claim.

 He then bitterly feuded with Sgt.
 Slaughter, winning a few matches by disqualification, but losing the rest by pinfall or submission, including a "Boot Camp Rules" match.